cisagov/skeleton-golang-package/README.md

 Execute the `./example` binary to run the program.

-You should see the contents of the main package as definied in `main.go` as expected.
+You should see the contents of the main package as defined in [main.go](src/example/main.go)

 ### Nix ###